codenart/codenart.github.io/_posts/2-css/2017-08-24-css-2-selectors-priorities.md

 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

 Normally, CSS files will be processed by web browser from top to bottom and the last rule should override the others.
-It's the CSS Priorities cause the result, and it's the Selectors cause the Priorities:
+But those Selectors have different Priorities which affects the result.

 1. `Id selectors` has the highest priority
 2. `Class selectors` has higher priority than basic selectors